polarity-dev/polarity-ecs-ebs-plugin/README.md

 ```
 When the task is created the volume will be attached to the task.

-In this case the plugin should already be installed in the host machine this can be done either using a custom AMI or in the EC2 user data.
+In this case the plugin should already be installed in the host machine.
+This can be done either using a custom AMI or in the EC2 user data.

 ## Installation